liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 - Delete the article

 Below the article's content is the rating interface, showing thumbs up and thumbs down icons.
-Users can also submit suggestions or comments for the article in the textbox underneath *Do you have any suggestions?*, at the bottom of the app.
+Users can also submit suggestions or comments below the article in the *Do you have any suggestions?* text box.
 Administrators can view the suggestions and mark progress.

 If your Liferay administrator enables the Knowledge Base app's source URL feature (more on this in a moment) and an article has an assigned source